stefanrmmr/kaggle_twitter_airline_sentiment/README.txt

   - metrics precision, recall
   - confusion matrix

+TWITTER ACCESS DATA
+  - In order to access the full real time twitter sentiment analysis application, one needs to add their Twitter credentials to the twitter_acc\twitter_acc_config.yaml

 USE CASES & APPLICATION
   - analyze most recent tweets for specific airlines using titter API